daytonaio/content/guides/20241121_guide_setting_up_a_python_dev_environment_with_devcontainers_and_daytona.md

 daytona create
 ```

-Choose Github as a provider and select the python-dev-env repository.
+Choose GitHub as a provider and select the python-dev-env repository.

-#### Step 4.1 Provide workspace name
+#### Step 4.1: Provide workspace name

 The name of the workspace is usually the repository name if you didn't modify it when
 prompted in the creation of the workspace.
-In my case, it's `python-dev-env`

 ![workspace name](assets/setting_up_a_python_dev_environment_with_devcontainers_and_daytona_img6.png)

-#### Step 4.2 Choose the target
+#### Step 4.2: Choose the target

 Now it will ask you to choose the target, select `local`, and enter.